mpjashby/cj-charts/charts.md

   29. Police force reserves as a proportion of budget over time
   30. Stop and search over time
   31. [Police chief officer pay](https://data.police.uk/data/open-data/) by force size
+  32. Reasons for crime non-reporting, by crime type